Email Tutorial | Free Email Tutorials

 Windows Live Mail - Part of Microsoft's "Windows Live" initiative, Windows Live Mail is a downloadable, desktop email program.
 Like Vista's Windows Mail, Windows Live Mail is free; but it is available to both Windows Vista and Windows XP users.
 Windows Live Mail does let you setup your Hotmail accounts; it also supports "RSS feeds", unlike Windows Mail or Outlook Express.
 (What is RSS?)

 Windows Live Hotmail - Like Windows Live Mail, Windows Live Hotmail is part of Microsoft's Windows Live offerings.
 Windows Live Hotmail is the web-based email service ("webmail"), successor to Hotmail.
 These tutorials will cover Windows Live Hotmail, or "Hotmail", as most people will keep calling it.
-(Hotmail was the original name, and kept part of the current name because of its widespread recognition - read a bit of history with our Hotmail.com tutorial.)
+(The Hotmail original name was kept because of its widespread recognition - read a bit of history with our Hotmail.com tutorial.)

-Hotmail - Hotmail is the old name of Microsoft's webmail service; it is now called Windows Live Hotmail.
-At the risk of irritating Microsoft's branding department, we will call "Hotmail" the new Windows Live Hotmail service, for shortness.
+Hotmail, or "MSN Hotmail" - Hotmail is the old name of Microsoft's webmail service; it is now called Windows Live Hotmail.
+At the risk of irritating Microsoft's branding department, we will call "Hotmail" the new Windows Live Hotmail service, for short.

 Windows Live Hotmail Plus - Windows Live Hotmail Plus (or "Hotmail Plus", for short) is the paid version of Windows Live Hotmail, which we'll cover in a later tutorial.
 Hotmail Plus, as we'll call it, includes more storage space, no account expiration (even if you never check its emails), no ads, and the capacity for larger email attachments.
 Because flashing banners are so distracting, and add so much download time for every email checked, Hotmail Plus is well worth the $20 per year it currently costs.
 The biggest advantage of Hotmail Plus, in our opinion, is that it completely gets rid of the ads!